Boiler, Hot water cylinder, Dishwasher, Washing Machine, Shower...*

 How does it inhibit limescale?

-As water flows through the LimeStop it flows over the spheres of Siliphos - and they
+As water flows through the LimeStop it flows over the Siliphos particles - which

 give up a slight amount of their coating.
 Siliphos inhibits limescale in two ways.

-First of all it makes the calcium molecules stay in suspension, rather than stick.
+First of all the polyphosphate makes the calcium molecules stay in suspension, rather

-Secondly it lays down a layer of silicate-polyphosphate on the walls of pipes etc.
+than stick.
+Secondly the silicate lays a layer on the walls of pipes etc. This too

 How much Siliphos is in there?